 3. Diversify your retirement savings

 Assessing a benefits package can be complicated.
-If you're not sure whether your new benefits provide adequate coverage, or if you need help deciphering the details, consider consulting an expert.
-A SunTrust financial advisor can help you run the numbers on your health and retirement options and identify potential shortfalls.
+If you're not sure whether your new benefits provide adequate coverage, or if you need help understanding the details, ask an expert to help you run the numbers on your health and retirement options and identify potential shortfalls.
 "Sometimes people get overwhelmed by having so many choices," Hansen says.
 "An advisor can review your options, lay out the pros and cons, and help walk you through making the decisions that are right for you."

 This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.